emacsmirror/ksp-cfg-mode/README.md

 ## Status

-* Release 0.4
+* Release 0.5
 * Syntactic lex with good (well, enthusiastic and correct if not tasteful) highlighting
 * Intelligent automatic indentation
 * Context-sensitive advice in the minibuffer

 ## Changes

-* A better region indent and inductive line indent
-* Make more features configurable and default-off
-* Ensure hooks are buffer-local
+* Basic updates for KSP 1.3.0
+* Reluctantly acknowlege 2017

 ## To-Do features